The Jupiter Magazine Overflow Section...

 Concours d'Elegance line-up, Westport, New Zealand.
 The big NZ annual meeting, Easter 2000.
 Javelin and Jupiter bonnets propped open for engine bay inspection.:

-Thanks to Bryan Davis for this shot of the ex-Marcel Becquart Farina Jupiter (Monte Carlo Rally 1952, 1953) living it up in New Zealand as Becquart would have liked.
+Thanks to Bryan Davis for this shot of the ex-Marcel Becquart Farina Jupiter (Monte Carlo Rallies 1952, 1953) living it up in New Zealand as Becquart would have liked.

-Seen here at the Regularity Trial at the Whangarei Festival of Speed 29th to 31st February this year.
+Seen here at the Regularity Trial at the Whangarei Festival of Speed 29th to 31st February 2000.

 Here are a couple of photos of Mike Allfrey's Jupiter following a root-and-branch, ground-up, total restoration, with Mike doing the vast majority of the work himself.
 Mike is bringing his Jupiter all the way to England to take part in the Le Mans 50/2000 tour next June.